Sensirion/arduino-stcc4-demo/README.md

-# arduino-stcc4-demo
+# Arduino STCC4 Demonstrator
-A simple LVGL based project to demonstrate the new STCC4
+A simple LVGL-based project to demonstrate the new STCC4.